python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 excluding unwanted backup, temporary, or other such files (as current tools already do), and optionally warning if a glob doesn't match any files.
-This also avoids edge cases (e.g. paths that contain glob characters) and reliance on heuristics to determine interpretation—the very thing this PEP seeks to avoid.
+This also avoids edge cases (e.g. paths that contain glob characters) and reliance on heuristics to determine interpretation—the very thing PEP 639 seeks to avoid.